Assistant Professor of History

 To Apply

-• Cover letter,
+• Cover letter

-• Curriculum vitae,
+• Curriculum vitae

-• Statement on teaching and research statement,
+• Statement on teaching and research statement

-• Sample of student evaluations,
+• Sample of student evaluations

-• Writing sample that is no more than thirty pages in length,
+• Writing sample that is no more than thirty pages in length

-• If selected for an interview, the candidate will be asked to provide letters from three persons knowledgeable of the candidate’s teaching and research.
+• If selected for an interview, the candidate will also be asked to provide letters from three persons knowledgeable of the candidate’s teaching and research.

-For fullest consideration, apply by June 30, 2022.
+For fullest consideration, apply by March 30, 2024.
 The Department will conduct interviews via Zoom.
 Three letters of recommendation will be requested from those interviewed and are not requested at this time.

 If you need assistance with the on-line application process, please email humanresources@hood.edu or call (301) 696-3592.